Bhagavad Gita Chapter 16 Verse 23 Meaning

 What is the main idea of Bhagavad Gita 16.23?

+This verse carries the weight of lived truth.
 He who, having cast aside the ordinances of the scriptures, acts under the impulse of desire, does not attain perfection, nor happiness, nor the Supreme Goal.
-This verse emphasizes divine qualities with clarity and purpose.
+In the context of contrasting qualities that liberate with qualities that bind the soul, these...

 How can I apply Bhagavad Gita 16.23 in daily life?